fbpx

 Black-Eyed Susan (Rudbeckia) is a lovely yellow daisy-type flower that birds will flock to.
 The plants are prolific, producing scores of flowers reliably each year, even in the coldest, most untended gardens.
 Each flower is loaded with lovely seeds that are a favorite of birds like goldfinches.

-Blueberry shrub - berry close up
+blueberry shrub - berry close up

 18. Blueberry